JDaance/jdaance.github.io/_posts/2019-02-05-game-on-the-web.md

 The goal is to have the complete game and its ecosystem with best times, editor, forum, etc here on the website.
 And the smartphone versions are just another client to this place.
 Its very easy to spread a website game -- no install necessary.
 But on phones we will need to disable to javascript game and point people to the apps.
 But for desktops/laptops this will be great, the game is actually a lot of fun with the keyboard.

-Major bugs right now:
+Major things right now:

-- Cant finish level, kind of crashes
+- No progress is saved
 - No sound or music

 Improvements coming, stay tuned :)